 - Read the Award document thoroughly and carefully to assure that the terms and conditions, including, but not limited to, the budget are acceptable to MIT.

 - The Award document contains information about future years of committed funding by the sponsor, if any, and special budget or programmatic restrictions placed on the award by the sponsor.

 Sponsor Award documents may take various forms:

 - Electronic notification – Increasingly, federal agencies use electronic communications to notify RAS of new grant awards.
 The National Science Foundation and the NIH are two examples.

 - Paper notification – RAS receives hard-copy communication from sponsors, such as foundations offering the new award.

-When are DLC Signatures Required on RAS Notice of Award (Generated by Coeus/Kuali)?
+When are DLCI Signatures Required on RAS Notice of Award (Generated by Coeus/Kuali)?